 Recent group exhibitions include Observers: British Photography and the British Scene at Galeria de Arte do SESI in São Paulo (Brazil) and Unfamiliar Familiarities: Outside Views on Switzerland, at Fotostiftung Schweiz, Winterthur.

-Roberts photographs are held in major public and private collections, including the George Eastman Museum; the Art Collection Deutsche Börse and the V&A.
+Roberts’ photographs are held in major public and private collections, including at the George Eastman Museum; the Art Collection Deutsche Börse and the V&A.

 Roberts was recently made an Honorary Fellow of the Royal Photographic Society and in 2010 was, in the capacity of official Election Artist, commissioned by the House of Commons Works of Art Committee to produce a record of the 2010 UK General Election.